 Note that multiple input files also work in batch mode.
-However, wildcard expressions must be put in parentheses ("") if they are passed to the MainUserAnalysis as command line parameter.
+However, wildcard expressions must be put in parentheses ("") if they are passed to the MainUserAnalysis or go4analysis as command line parameter.
 In batch mode the input file suffix is automatically expanded to \.lmd, if it was neither .lmd nor .lml.
 Therefore the meta file can also have suffix .lmd, i.e. @myfiles results in reading myfiles.lmd (although it is a plain text file).
-A better way is to use suffix .lml, because then one can omit the @ and therefore the parentheses.
+A better way is to use suffix .lml, because then one can omit the @.

-6.4.6 User defined event sources
+5.4.6 User defined event sources

 Besides the delivered Go4 event sources for the standard MBS or ROOT file input, there is the possibility to define any other event source.
 In the analysis configuration window, there is the selection UserSource for the analysis step Event Source type.
 In this case, a TGo4UserSourceParameter object is passed to the step factory of the step.
 The user source name, and optionally, port number and a text argument can be specified in the configuration GUI to be evaluated on analysis initialization.
-Method CreateEventSource() must be re-implemented in the user step factory to react on a TGo4UserSourceParameter by creating any kind of TGo4EventSource subclass that the user had defined for his purpose.
-Note that method CreateInputEvent() should also be overwritten to create a raw event matching to the user event source, since the default of the base class TGo4EventServerFactory always delivers a TGo4MbsEvent.
+An example of an analysis with a user defined event source is provided in directory Go4ExampleUserSource of the Go4 distribution.
+Please see section 4.8, page 31 for further details how to implement a user defined event source.